nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 <a name="GroupIngredientCommands"></a>
 ### 5.5&ensp;Ingredient Commands

+These commands allow you to add, delete, and edit ingredients.

 <a name="ListIngredientCommand"></a>
 #### 5.5.1&ensp;Listing Ingredients — **`list`**`ingredients`
 This command shows a list of all recipes in ChopChop.
 As with the `list recipes` command, you can use this command to switch between panes without clicking, or to reset any filters.